Inochi2D/i2d-wgpu/README.md

 # bindbc-wgpu
 Dynamic binding to [gfx-rs/wgpu-native](https://github.com/gfx-rs/wgpu-native) based on [BindBC](https://github.com/BindBC/bindbc-loader) library loader.
 Supports Windows, Linux and macOS.

 This is a fork of bindbc-wgpu by [gecko0307](https://github.com/gecko0307/bindbc-wgpu).
+We recommend using bindbc-wgpu for non Inochi2D uses, the patches to this repository are mainly there to make it easier to integrate with our specific builds.

 > WebGPU specification is currently a working draft and not a standard yet.
 This binding may be not up to date with latest API revisions.